zaryabnaqvi/zaryabnaqvi/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=zaryabnaqvi&&theme=tokyonight" alt="zaryabnaqvi" /></p>

 <!--
-# Hi there, i am Zaryab  👋

 **zaryabnaqvi/zaryabnaqvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->